Sessions

 Translating Military Skills to Civilian Workforce

-A key step in securing employment after service is figuring out how to communicate your military experience with the civilian workforce.
+Successfully navigating the transition from military service to civilian employment requires effective communication of one's military experience to potential employers.
 This panel will focus on helping you translate your skillset to facilitate a successful transition to civilian employment.

 Takeaways: